top of page

 Railbox

-For me it has never been an option to use inexpensive plastic railboxes in a high-quality carbon board.
-In my opinion these plastic parts simply do not correspond to the loads that occur in a modern wingfoil board.
-I therefore opted for a very elaborate construction with full carbon boxes.
-These boxes are made from an industrially produced square carbon profile and inserted into the AIREX insert with additional carbon layers.
-A strip of ABS plastic serves as the top layer.
-This entire package is manufactured separately in advance and inserted into the board as a whole during the lamination process.
-When the cured board comes out of the mold the slots are cut out with the CNC router.
-The railboxes have a usable length of 37 cm and a distance between them of the now standard 90 mm.
-The opening on the railboxes is at the front end and slightly longer so that the T-nuts can be left for mounting on the foil.
+For me it has never been an option to use inexpensive plastic rail boxes in a high-quality carbon board.
+In my opinion these plastic parts simply cannot withstand the stresses that occur in a modern wing foil board.
+That's why I opted for a very complex design with full carbon boxes.
+These boxes are made from an industrially manufactured square carbon profile and inserted into the internal PVC hard foam construction with additional carbon layers.
+When the hardened board comes out of the mold only the slots are cut out with a CNC milling machine.
+The rail boxes have a usable length of approx. 36 cm and are spaced 90 mm apart, which is now standard.

 Pad